Lasers

 My interest in lasers started in my first semester of college.
-I bought a cheap HeNe and an Argon-Ion laser on eBay and spent days reading Sam’s Laser FAQ.
-What a wide world of fun it is!
-I’ll include some summaries of projects here, but more information is likely available on the the Laserist category of the blog.
+I bought a cheap HeNe and an Argon-Ion laser on eBay and spent days reading Sam's Laser FAQ.
+A variety of projects are documented here and in the Updates section.

 Software